-Texas A&M University is one of the world’s foremost hubs for nautical archeology, and TAMU’s BS in Nautical Archeology has been around since 1976, leading the pack.
+Texas A&M University is one of the world’s foremost hubs for nautical archeology, and TAMU’s BS in Nautical Archeology has been around since 1976, leading the pack among innovative college programs in archeology.
 The Nautical Archeology program focuses on areas of study like trade routes and ports, ship construction, and the hands-on techniques for finding and preserving artifacts.
 TAMU is also home to the Institute of Nautical Archeology, and the Center for Maritime Archeology and Conservation, two of the leading research centers in the field.
 For students with a very specific interest, Texas A&M is the destination for nautical archeology.

 Biomimicry Graduate Certificate - Arizona State University

 Nature can create the most effective, and unlikely, designs – a bumblebee’s wings, for instance, or the blobfish.
 But humans can learn a lot from the millennia of trial and error that makes nature work.
 That’s where biomimicry comes in.
 Biomimicry is the study of natural patterns that humans can emulate to solve problems in design and engineering.
 Biomimicry experts look to natural features that have become well-adapted to the world that can help humans live more sustainably and harmoniously with nature.